jerome-urbain/SotMUS25/docs/03_postgis.md

 > A Free and Open Source Geographic Information System

-QGIS software is able to interact with a Postgis database and run SQL queries through its powerfull _DB Manager_ plugin.
+QGIS software is able to interact with a PostGIS database and run SQL queries through its powerfull _DB Manager_ plugin.

 To install QGIS, please follow official documentation: <a href="https://www.qgis.org/en/site/forusers/download.html">https://www.qgis.org/en/site/forusers/download.html</a>

-To add the connection to your local postgis database:
+To add the connection to your local PostGIS database:
-_right click on "Postgresql" in the "Browser" left menu_ > _new connection_
+_right click on "PostgreSQL" in the "Browser" left menu_ > _new connection_
 and use the following setup:

 <img src="../figures/qgis_connection.png" alt="QGIS Connection" width="400" style="display: block; margin: 0 auto">